01442 838195

 Bmw118i1119-blog

-This premium German hatchback has everything you need and has been a staple contender in the premium hatchback sector for a while.
+This premium German hatchback has everything you need and has been a staple in the premium hatchback sector for a while.
 The BMW’s interior is good, with plenty of seat adjustment to suit your height and reach, and as standard you get analogue instrument dials with a 10.25-inch infotainment screen that has loads of features.
-But what we like best is its clear and crisp graphics, and simple menu operation which makes it super-easy to navigate if you’re out and about.
-Insurance isn’t bad on the 1 Series either, as you’re looking at Group 15 if you opt for something like the 116d SE.
+Its clear and crisp graphics, and simple menu layout, make it super-easy to navigate if you’re out and about.
+Insurance isn’t bad on the 1 Series either - Group 16 if you opt for something like the 116d SE.

 Volkswagen Golf